Good and Evil

 The burning question of existence then becomes, if God is the creator of the universe, and therefore omnipotent, was He not the one who Created Evil in the first place?
 Why, God, oh why?
 That is a difficult question, perhaps THE essential question of our existence, especially in the midst of this inner battle of the benoni between good and evil.[^1]

-I can dedicate a portion of your life and consciousness to delving into this question.
+I can dedicate my life and consciousness to delving into this question.
 If I decide to derive my answer for/by myself, it will become a life-long pursuit, which many fail at, or, most often, tire of.
-I then settle on either a half-baked or/and personalised version of the truth of what I am seeking, or live on shifting sand as I constantly renew my commitments in my search for the answer that will satisfy me, or, most often, just settle on someone else's answer, or version of the answer.
+I then settle on either a half-baked or/and personalised version of the truth of what I am seeking, or live on shifting sand as I constantly renew my commitments in my search for the answer that will satisfy me, or, most often, just settle on someone else’s answer, or version of the answer.

 Whatever answer you settle upon, whatever narrative you choose to describe who you are, will affect how you live your life, and produce many of the consequences thereof.